garrytrinder/dev-proxy-toolkit/README.md

 - Plugin documentation link

+### Commands

+- `Dev Proxy: Start` - Only available when Dev Proxy is not running
+- `Dev Proxy: Stop` - Only available when Dev Proxy is running
+- `Dev Proxy: Raise mock request` - Only available when Dev Proxy is running
+- `Dev Proxy: Start recording` - Only available when Dev Proxy is running
+- `Dev Proxy: Stop recording`- Only available when Dev Proxy is recording

+### Diagnostics

+- Check for missing `configSection` property in plugin instance for plugins that require configuration
+- Check for missing `configSection` when defined in plugin instance
+- Check that schema matches installed version of Dev Proxy
+- Check that reporters are placed after plugins

+### Editor Actions

+Shown when the active document is a Dev Proxy configuration file

+- Start Dev Proxy
+- Stop Dev Proxy
+- Raise mock request
+- Start recording
+- Stop recording

 ### Notifications

 - Not installed
 - New version detection

-### Status Bar

-- Display installed Dev Proxy version
-- Display waring when Dev Proxy is not latest version
-- Display tick if Dev Proxy is latest version (check based on `newVersionNotification` config setting)
-- Display radio tower when Dev Proxy is running
-- Display error is Dev Proxy is not installed

 ### Settings

-- `devproxytoolkit.versionPreference` - Determines the version to use when Dev Proxy and Dev Proxy Beta are installed side by side.
+- `dev-proxy-toolkit.version` - Determines the version to use when Dev Proxy and Dev Proxy Beta are installed side by side.
 Can be `stable` (default) or `beta`.
+- `dev-proxy-toolkit.newTerminal` - Determines if Dev Proxy should be started in a new terminal.
+Can be `true` (default) or `false`.
+- `dev-proxy-toolkit.showTerminal` - Determines if the terminal should be shown when Dev Proxy is started.
+Can be `true` (default) or `false`.
+- `dev-proxy-toolkit.closeTerminal` - Determines if the terminal should be closed when Dev Proxy is stopped.
+Can be `true` (default) or `false`.
+- `dev-proxy-toolkit.apiPort` - Determines the port to use to communicate with Dev Proxy API.
+Default is `8897`.

 ### Snippets